Herbert Cecil Potter: Early life

-Career
+Military career

 After Sandhurst, Potter joined the King's Liverpool Regiment as a second lieutenant on 29 February 1896, was promoted to lieutenant on 2 March 1899 and to captain on 5 December 1900.
 He was seconded for service in South Africa in November 1901, during the Second Boer War, and served there with a Mounted Infantry column.
 Staying in South Africa until after the end of the war in June 1902, he left Cape Town on the SS Orient in October that year.

 He later served in Sudan (1908) and throughout World War I on the Western Front.

-At the start of the war Potter was under no illusion about the task ahead writing to his mother on 16 August 1914 that he hoped 'to come home safe and sound from the war although many will not, very many.
+At the start of the war Potter was under no illusion about the task ahead, writing to his mother on 16 August 1914 that he hoped 'to come home safe and sound from the war although many will not, very many.
 The Germans seem to have gone mad and appear to wish to fight everyone at once'.
 Within a month of writing that letter he was 'temporarily out of action slightly wounded thro' both legs'.

-Potter was again on active service at the Battle of the Somme, where he commanded the 9th Brigade, the Battle of Arras and the 3rd Battle of Ypres.
+Potter was again on active service in 1916, where, after being promoted to the temporary rank of brigadier general in March, he succeeded Major General William Douglas Smith in command of the 9th Infantry Brigade, which he commanded during the Battle of the Somme, the Battle of Arras, and the Battle of Passchendaele.
 He was twice wounded at the Somme in August 1916, the second time by a 'large shell which sat down beside me and made me stone deaf for some days'.
 At the end of the war, Potter expressed his joy of Allied Victory in a letter written to his wife dated 16 November 1918: 'We can scarcely realise yet what a wonderful victory God has given us.
 And it all came almost like a miracle.
 I've never waivered [sic] in my belief that God would not allow the Bosches to win'.

 In February 1922, Potter was made 'Military Chief' in Belfast.
 On his appointment Potter commented: ‘My advent here was heralded by newspaper posters all over the place. ‘’New Military Chief For Belfast’’.
 I Crept past these as, I imagine, a murderer does past the posters of his crime!’
 He was later Colonel Commandant, 3rd Infantry Brigade, Peshawar.

 Potter retired from the army on full pay in 1927.